Non-Dairy vs. Dairy-free: How One Woman Found Out the Difference

 About a month into her new creamer habit, Williams noticed tiny red dots on the tip of her nose, which over time spread to her cheeks.
 She saw a dermatologist, who prescribed several medicines.
 But her symptoms never fully resolved.
 In fact, her skin condition worsened, and her doctor feared it could be rosacea.
 At the same time, Williams was experiencing extreme gastrointestinal discomfort.
 “Every day, I felt extremely bloated and had ongoing stomach pain,” she notes.

 Finally, she realized something in her coffee—her creamer—must be the culprit.
 “After inspecting the bottle, I realized it said ‘non-dairy,’ not ‘dairy-free,'” she says.
 That’s right.
 In the world of confusing food labels, the two descriptors can mean completely different things, and this can lead to other health issues, as Williams experienced firsthand.
-(Find out what happens when you stop eating dairy.)
+(Check out this healthy homemade creamer recipe you can customize to your own dietary needs.)

 Food intolerance, allergy, and sensitivity